-Livestrong.com tells us that thermogenesis is the process of increasing production of heat in your body, to raise your metabolism and boost your heart rate.
-Even raising your body temperature just half a degree can cause you to burn more calories.
+Thermogenesis is the process of increasing the production of heat in your body to raise your metabolism and boost your heart rate.
+Even raising your body temperature, just half a degree can cause you to burn more calories.

 Thermogenics are dietary substances like energy drinks or supplements that help your body achieve thermogenesis.
-It’s also possible to obtain thermogenesis through diet and exercise, and thermogenic supplements are usually combined with these techniques to increase their impacts.
+It’s also possible to obtain thermogenesis through diet and exercise.
+Thermogenic supplements are usually combined with these techniques to increase their impacts.